Discovering Symmetry Groups with Flow Matching: Preliminaries

-This highlights the key advantage of FM: the transport dynamics can be learned entirely in a \emph{self-supervised} manner, since interpolations between noise and data provide training targets without requiring access to likelihoods or score functions.
+A key advantage of FM is that the transport dynamics can be learned entirely in a \emph{self-supervised} manner, since interpolations between noise and data provide training targets without requiring access to likelihoods or score functions.